devonjones/openforge_catalog/README.md

 ## Boilerplate
 This project was created using nextjs-flask.
 Information about the boilerplate and basics of how to use it can be found in [BOILERPLATE.md](BOILERPLATE.md)

+## License

+### Python
+All python code in this project is licensed under the PSFL.
+The license text can be found under api/LICENSE.txt.

+### Node